-This document was updated in March 2007 in collaboration with the Access to Professions and Trades Unit, Ontario Ministry of Training, Colleges and Universities.
+This document was updated in December 2014 in collaboration with the Ontario Ministry of Citizenship, Immigration and International Trade.
 Requirements may have changed by the time you apply.
 Please contact the College of Dietitians of Ontario before completing your application.

 Copyright of this career map is held jointly by the Queen’s Printer for Ontario and the College of Dietitians of Ontario, © 2014.
 This career map may be used or reproduced by any third party for non-commercial, not-for-profit purposes, provided that no fee, payment or royalty of any kind shall be charged by the third party for any further use of the career map by any person.
 Any proposed commercial or for-profit use or reproduction of this career map requires a written license from the Queen’s Printer for Ontario and the College of Dietitians of Ontario.

 The practice of dietetics is the assessment of nutrition and nutritional conditions and the treatment and prevention of nutrition related disorders by nutritional means.
 Dietitians are educated and trained to work in three core areas of dietetics practice: clinical, food service management and population health.
 The Integrated Competencies for Dietitic Education and Practice (ICDEP) is the best resource for understanding the scope of dietetic practice in Canada.

 In order to work as a dietitian in Ontario, you must register with the College of Dietitians of Ontario (CDO).
 Only dietitians registered with CDO can use the titles Dietitian, Registered Dietitian (RD) or the French-language equivalent Diététiste Professionnelle (Dt.P.), or hold themselves out to the public as a person who is qualified to practise in Ontario as a dietitian.

 In order to become registered with CDO, you must: